AzugBe/azugbe.github.io/_pages/inclusiveness-diversity-accessibility.md

 ## Under consideration (or upon request)

+### Volunteers

+We are considering opening several spots on our volunteering team for our conferences.
+Volunteers would get conference access and reimbursements of reasonable travel expenses, in return for helping out at the conference for a short period.
+More on this when we have this crystal-clear.

 ### Presentation Support

 We do not offer official support to speakers who are new to public speaking, or who are developing new content.